Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 The complex protein hemoglobin has different functions:

-1. Ferrous ions inside the protein are responsible for binding oxygen in the lungs.
+1. Ferrous ions within the protein are responsible for binding oxygen in the lungs.

-2. Hemoglobin is involved in the delivery of vital oxygen to the tissues, taking carbon dioxide from there.
+2. Hemoglobin delivers vital oxygen to tissues, taking carbon dioxide from there.

 3. The resulting carbohemoglobin is transported by blood cells to the lungs.

-4. To maintain the acid-base balance in the body at the level of 7.4, one cannot do without red pigment.
+4. To maintain the acid-base balance in the body at a level of 7.4, you cannot do without red pigment.

-5. Along with regulating blood viscosity, protein helps the tissues stay hydrated, thereby reducing oncotic pressure.
+5. Along with regulating blood viscosity, protein helps tissues not become dehydrated, thereby reducing oncotic pressure.

 6. Among the harmful features of hemoglobin is that it easily binds to carbon monoxide.
-Therefore, even a small concentration of the lethal substance will lead to the death of the organism.
+Therefore, even a small concentration of a deadly substance will lead to the death of the body.

 7. When the red pigment enters the plasma, it leads to oxygen starvation, called hypoxia, and the body is poisoned by waste products.

-The color index of blood (CP) indicates the degree of saturation of erythrocytes with hemoglobin.
+The color blood index (CB) indicates the degree of saturation of red blood cells with hemoglobin.
 Depending on the amount of red pigment, the color saturation of the blood also changes.

-Red blood cells can be full of protein or travel light.
+Red blood cells can be filled to capacity with protein or travel light.
 Both conditions are dangerous.

-For calculations, digital values of the hemoglobin level are used.
-The calculation is based on how the hemoglobin index relates to the first three numbers of the value of the level of red blood cells.
+For calculations, digital values of hemoglobin levels are used.
+The calculations are based on how the hemoglobin indicator relates to the first three numbers of the red blood cell level.

-Hemoglobin data are multiplied by three and divided by the quantitative value of erythrocytes.
+Hemoglobin data is multiplied by three and divided by the quantitative value of red blood cells.
 The result obtained is rounded to two decimal places.
 The designation in the blood test is in picograms.

-Normally, the indicator reaches values from 0.85 to 1.05.
+Normally, the indicator reaches a value from 0.85 to 1.05.
 Experts understand what it is.
 This means that one red blood cell is filled with 27 or 33.4 picograms of protein.
-A blood count of 33 pg is considered important.
+A value of 33 pg in a blood test is considered significant.

-In a child under 12 years old, the norm is slightly different:
+For a child under 12 years of age, the norm is slightly different:

 • 0.75-0.96 - from birth to three years;

-Accordingly, deviations from the normal indicator are also interpreted differently.
+Accordingly, deviations from the normal indicator are interpreted differently.

 Reasons for the increase

-When there are changes in the blood towards an increase in viscosity, the calculation of the color index shows that the red cells are overflowing with hemoglobin, but their number decreases.
+When there are changes in the blood towards increasing viscosity, the calculation of the color index shows that the red cells are full of hemoglobin, but their number is decreasing.

-The reasons for the increased hemoglobin lie in the development:
+The reasons for increased hemoglobin lie in the development of:

 • heart defects;